 Huskers Tradition

-Nebraska football history is built on national championships, conference dominance, legendary coaches, unforgettable players, historic seasons, and rivalries that shaped college football.
-This guide gives fans a clear look at why the Nebraska Cornhuskers remain one of the sport’s most respected programs.
+Nebraska football history is built on national championships, conference dominance, legendary coaches, Heisman Trophy winners, unforgettable players, Memorial Stadium pride, and rivalries that shaped college football.
+This guide gives fans a complete, easy-to-read look at why the Nebraska Cornhuskers remain one of the most respected programs in the sport.

 5 Claimed national championships